Santa María (ship): Shipwreck

-With three masts, Santa María was the slowest of Columbus' vessels but performed well in the Atlantic Ocean crossing.
-Then on the return trip, on 24 December (1492), not having slept for two days, Columbus decided at 11:00 p.m. to lie down to sleep.
-The night being calm, the steersman also decided to sleep, leaving only a cabin boy to steer the ship, a practice which the admiral had always strictly forbidden.
-With the boy at the helm, the currents carried the ship onto a sandbank, running her aground off the present-day site of Cap-Haïtien, Haiti.
-It sank the next day.
+With three masts, Santa María was the slowest of Columbus's vessels but performed well in the Atlantic Ocean crossing.
+During the return trip on 24 December 1492, with Columbus and his steersman asleep, the cabin boy was steering the ship when currents carried her onto a sandbank, running her aground at the present-day site of Cap-Haïtien, Haiti, and she sank the next day.
 Realizing that the ship was beyond repair, Columbus ordered his men to strip the timbers from the ship.
-The timbers were later used to build a fort which Columbus called La Navidad (Christmas) because the wreck occurred on Christmas Day, north from the modern town of Limonade.
+The timbers were later used to build a fort near the modern town of Limonade that Columbus named La Navidad (Christmas) because the wreck occurred on Christmas Day.

 Santa María carried several anchors, possibly six.
-One of the anchors now rests in the Musée du Panthéon National Haïtien (MUPANAH), in Port-au-Prince, Haiti.
+One of the anchors now rests in the Musée du Panthéon National Haïtien in Port-au-Prince, Haiti.

 On 13 May 2014, underwater archaeological explorer Barry Clifford claimed that his team had found the wreck of Santa María.
-In the following October, UNESCO's expert team published their final report, concluding that the wreck could not be Columbus's vessel.
-Fastenings used in the hull and possible copper sheathing dated it to the 17th or 18th century.
+The following October, UNESCO's expert team published its final report, concluding that the wreck could not be that of Santa María.
+Fastenings used in the hull and possible copper sheathing dated the ship to the 17th or 18th century.

 Crew

-Columbus' crew was not composed of criminals as is widely believed.
+Contrary to common belief, Columbus's crew was not composed of criminals.
 Many were experienced seamen from the port of Palos in Andalusia and its surrounding countryside, as well as from the region of Galicia in northwest Spain.
-It is true, however, that the Spanish sovereigns offered an amnesty to convicts who signed up for the voyage; still, only four men took up the offer: one who had killed a man in a fight, and three friends of his who had then helped him escape from jail.
+The Spanish rulers did offer amnesty to convicts who enlisted for the voyage, but only four convicts accepted the offer.
+One of the convicts had killed a man in a fight, and the other three were his friends who had helped him escape from jail.

-Despite the romantic legend that the Queen of Spain had used a necklace that she had received from her husband the king as collateral for a loan, the voyage was principally financed by a syndicate of seven noble Genovese bankers resident in Seville (the group was linked to Amerigo Vespucci and funds belonging to Lorenzo di Pier Francesco de Medici).
-Hence, all the accounting and recording of the voyage was kept in Seville.
-This also applies to the second voyage, even though the syndicate had by then disbanded.
+Despite the romantic legend that the queen of Spain had offered her valuable necklace as collateral for a loan, the voyage was principally financed by a syndicate of seven noble Genovese bankers residing in Seville (the group was linked to Amerigo Vespucci and funds belonging to Lorenzo di Pier Francesco de Medici).
+Hence, all of the accounting and recording of the voyage was kept in Seville.
+This also applies to the second voyage, although the syndicate had disbanded by that point.

-The crew of Santa María is well-known, albeit in many cases, there are no surnames and the crewman's place of origin was used to differentiate him from others with the same given name.
+Although the first names of the crew of Santa María are known, some of their surnames are unknown, so their places of origin have traditionally been added to differentiate them from others sharing the same first name.